tonethar/IGME-330-Master/notes/HW-paint-app-1.md

 ## I. Overview

-- We're going to build a canvas paint app - it looks like this:
+- Over the next week or so, we're going to build a canvas paint app - it looks like this:

 ![screenshot](_images/_canvas-paint-app/paint-app-1.jpg)

 <hr>

 ## II.
 Start Code

+- Here's the HTML for your "copy/paste" pleasure!

+**canvas-paint.html**

 ```html
 <!DOCTYPE html>